josteist/Compadre/README.md

 ```
 ![figcolors](https://github.com/josteist/Compadre/blob/master/extra/fig5.png)

-Here you see that the plots show one of the key assumptions of a CMR model; sampling rates are within intervals (plotted inside intervals), but speciation/extinction rates are for transitions (plotted ON the interval limits).
+Here you see that the plots show one of the key assumptions of a CMR model; sampling rates are within intervals (plotted inside intervals), but speciation/extinction rates are for transitions (plotted ON the vertical lines separating intervals).
 Also, it is evident that doing analysis with temporally variable rate are of course to be preferred, given the data is sufficient.

 ### A model including other drivers and diversity dependence
 Each rate is defined as a separate function/formula and can also have interactions.